eciggaar/botmaster-watsonconversation-fb-basic/README.md

 1. Open a terminal or command prompt.

 2. Set the API endpoint of your Bluemix space.
+The endpoints for the US region and the UK region are listed below.

   * `cf api https://api.ng.bluemix.net` - US South
   * `cf api https://api.eu-gb.bluemix.net` - UK